dhruvp/angular-phonecat-re-frame/README.md

 A lot of this work was done referencing vvvvvalvalval's excellent Reagent port of the Angular Phonecat Tutorial [here] (https://github.com/vvvvalvalval/reagent-phonecat).
 Additionally, Mike Thompson's excellent [writeup](https://github.com/Day8/re-frame) on Re-Frame was consulted extensively.
 Finally, I based the actual tutorial on the official Angular Phonecat tutorial [here] (https://docs.angularjs.org/tutorial).

+# Writeup #

+## Introduction ##

+Below, I'm going to walk you through the port of the Angular Phonecat tutorial in <a href="https://github.com/Day8/re-frame" target="_blank">Re-frame</a> - a very simple, yet expressive, library for architecting Single Page Apps in Clojurescript.
+Rather than discuss what Re-frame is and why use it, I'll let Mike Thompson's excellent [writeup](https://github.com/Day8/re-frame) on the project do the talking.
+Finished reading it?
+Okay let's get into building an app with re-frame!
+We're going to go step by step and mirror the exact steps taken in the official angular [walkthrough](https://docs.angularjs.org/tutorial).
+As a result, you'll be able to compare each step against its analog in Angular and get a better feel of how these frameworks are different and what their strengths and weaknesses are.

 ## Setup ##

 Run lein ring server followed by lein figwheel in the directory to see the page.